 What "Stressed" Means

-In the military, "stressed" is the term used to identify jobs that are in demand but are undermanned.
-A job may also be stressed because of operations tempo (also referred to as optempo).
-Operations tempo is a measure of the pace of an operation based on equipment usage, such as aircraft flying hours; and how often and for what length of time an airman is deployed versus how much time is spent at home.
+In the military, "stressed" is the term used to identify jobs that are in demand but are understaffed.
+A job may also be stressed because of operations tempo—also known as op-tempo.
+Operations tempo is a measure of the pace of operation based on equipment usage, such as aircraft flying hours and how often and for what length of time an airman is deployed versus how much time is spent at home.

-Stressed Air Force career fields exist among both enlisted level jobs as well as officer level jobs.
+Stressed Air Force career fields exist among both enlisted level and officer level jobs.

 Stressed Enlisted Career Fields

-Foreign language skills, cyber warfare and intelligence information and analysis are currently highly sought-after skills in the Air Force, and so the related career fields that specialize in these are in demand.
+Foreign language skills, cyber warfare, and intelligence information and analysis are currently highly sought-after skills in the Air Force.
+As are the related career fields that specialize in these are in demand.

-Tactical Air Control Party (1C4): Supervises and conducts mission planning and coordination of combat air resources.
-They are on the frontline with the responsibility of calling in air strikes.
+Supervises and conducts mission planning and coordination of combat air resources.
+They are on the frontline with the responsibility of calling in airstrikes.

 Stressed Officer Career Fields

 Some of the most commonly stressed career fields in the Air Force are those of pilots.
 The training is often intense, and the responsibilities they carry can be enormous.